kirjavascript/TetrisGYM/README.md

 ![T-Spins](/screens/tspins.png)

-Spawn T-Spins in random X and Y positions.
+Spawn T-Spins in random positions.
 Additional entry delay on successful T-Spin to prepare for the next state.

 ### Stacking